 Construction is consistently ranked as one of the most dangerous industries to work in.
-Hazards on construction sites can cause serious injuries or even death, making it all the more important to be aware of the most common threats facing employees.
+Hazards in the workplace can cause serious injuries or even death, making it all the more important to be aware of the most common threats facing employees.

 The following are 10 health and safety issues related to construction work identified by the Canadian Centre for Occupational Health and Safety that employers should be aware of: